tekumara/notes/exactly-once.md

 This solution requires keeping track of which messages we've processed.
 Theoretically, we need to store this information forever to guarantee perfect idempotency.
-In practice, systems often compromise by storing this information for a reasonable time period.
+In practice, systems often compromise by storing this information for a reasonable time period (eg: SQS FIFO queues store deduplication IDs for 5 minutes).

 ## The Bottom Line

-Many real-world applications that appear to have exactly-once delivery actually implement exactly-once processing through idempotency.
-This is good enough for most business needs, even if it's not technically "exactly-once delivery."
+Even if it were possible to guarantee exactly-once delivery at the transport level, it likely wouldn’t achieve what you actually need.
+Here’s why:

+When a subscriber receives a message from the transport layer, it might crash before successfully processing the message.
+In such a case, you’d want the messaging system to deliver the message again to ensure it gets processed.

+Relying strictly on exactly-once delivery would mean the message is never resent, leaving you with a gap in processing if a failure occurs.
+For most real-world application ensuring reliable processing, rather than strict delivery guarantees, is typically the goal and can be achieved with at-least-once delivery and application-designed idempotency.